Annual Awards Gala Dinner 2023

 $50,000 and above

-One Platinum Table For 10 People // Seating With Honorees (When Available) // Access To VIP Reception // Featured Full Page Ad In Program Booklet // Recognition During The Program // Name And Logo Recognition On Email Communications, Event Materials, And ATFL Newsletter // Logo Featured In Prime Location And Size During Reception And On Event Mainscreen // Name/Logo Recognition In ATFL Annual Report And Newsletter // Inclusion In Press Release // Social Media Pre-Post Event Presence // Prime Placement Of Name And Logo As Underwriter On ATFL Website And Social Media
+One Platinum Table For 10 People // Seating With Honorees (As Available) // Featured Full Page Ad In Program Booklet // Recognition During The Program // Name And Logo Recognition In Event Marketing Materials And Press Release // Name And Logo Featured At Reception And On Screen During Program // Name And Logo Recognition In ATFL Newsletter // Social Media Pre-Post Event Presence // Prime Placement Of Name And Logo As Underwriter On ATFL Website And Social Media

 Ms. Kristen Kouttab

-One Gold Table For 10 People // Full-Page Ad In Program // Name And Logo Recognition On Email Communications, Event Materials, And During Program // Inclusion In Press Release // Social Media Pre-Post Event Presence // Name And Logo Prime Placement As Benefactor On ATFL Website And Social Media, And In Newsletter
+One Gold Table For 10 People // Full-Page Ad In Program // Name And Logo Recognition On Event Marketing Materials And Press Release // Name And Logo Featured At Reception And On Screen During Program // Name And Logo Recognition In ATFL Newsletter // Social Media Pre, Post Event Presence

-One Silver Table For 10 People // Full Page Ad In Program // Name And Logo Recognition On Email Communications, Event Materials, And During Program // Name And Logo Recognition As Sponsor In Newsletter
+One Silver Table For 10 People // Full Page Ad In Program // Name And Logo Recognition In Event Marketing Materials And On Screen During Program // Name And Logo Recognition As Sponsor In Newsletter

-Half A Table For 5 People // Half Page Ad In Program // Name And Logo Recognition As A Patron In Event Materials And During Program // Name And Logo Recognition As Patron In Newsletter
+Half Table For 5 People // Half Page Ad In Program // Name And Logo Recognition As A Patron In Event Marketing Materials And On Screen During Program // Name And Logo Recognition As Patron In Newsletter